-God was pleased with what Solomon asked for and He filled Solomon with all the Wisdom of God.
-This young king at the age of 21 wisely delegated tasks and made provisions for his vast kingdom without wearing out the people or the land.
-He was the exalted ruler, and yet he remained approachable by the common people.
-The way in which he wisely dealt with the two prostitutes became legendary.
+God was pleased with what the 20 year old Solomon asked for.
+Solomon was given supernatural wisdom to navigate the complex nation of Israel.
+As the exalted ruler, Solomon remained approachable.
+The wise way in which the king dealt with the two prostitutes became legendary.
 Rulers from all around came to seek his advice.
-(1 Kings 3:16-27) God most certainly gave young Solomon supernatural wisdom to navigate the complex nation of Israel.
-Our loving Father has also given us the Book of Proverbs, and also the powerful Holy Spirit so that we might navigate through this fallen world.
+(3:16) Our loving Father has also given us the Book of Proverbs, as well as the Holy Spirit so that we might navigate through this fallen world.
 “For the message of the cross is foolishness to those who are perishing, but it is God’s power to us who are being saved.
-For it is written: I will destroy the wisdom of the wise, and I will set aside the understanding of the experts….yet to those who are called, both Jews and Greeks, Christ is God’s power and God’s wisdom” (1 Corin 1:18-25) Let that wisdom sink into your heart, soul and gut.
+For it is written: I will destroy the wisdom of the wise, and I will set aside the understanding of the experts.
+Yet to those who are called, both Jews and Greeks, Christ is God’s power and God’s wisdom” (1 Corin 1:18-25)

-God did not download information to Solomon so that he would be wise.
-God downloaded the Spirit of Jesus Christ, Who is God’s wisdom.
+God did not just download information to Solomon, He downloaded His wisdom.
 “Now if any of you lacks wisdom, he should ask God, who gives to all generously and without criticizing, and it will be given to him.
 But let him ask in faith without doubting.”
 (James 1:5-6)

-The book begins with the building of Solomon’s Temple where the Ark of the Covenant was placed.
-Sadly, the book of Kings ends with the destruction of the Temple.
-The kingdom of God was divided because of a feud.
-The Southern Kingdom was Judah with 20 kings, while the Northern Kingdom of Israel had 19 kings.
+The book of Kings begins with the building of Solomon’s Temple where the Ark of the Covenant was placed.
+Sadly, the book of Kings ends with the destruction of the Temple as the kingdom of God was divided because of a childish feud.
+The Southern Kingdom of Judah had 20 kings, while the Northern Kingdom of Israel had 19 kings.
 The feud was born out of jealousy between the tribes of Ephraim (Israel) and Judah.
 It began when Jacob gave Ephraim (the son of Joseph) his blessing (Genesis 48:19)

-His understudy was the prophet Elisha.
-He was known as the prophet of grace, love and tender mercy.
+Elijah’s understudy was the prophet Elisha.
+He was known as the prophet of grace and mercy.
 This is in direct contrast to Elijah, the prophet of judgment, law and severity.
-Elisha’s miracles were deeds of kindness and mercy as he had great influence on the kings of the day.
 The book of Kings was written while the first Temple was still standing.
-This book is a continuation of the books of Samuel.
-It is a detailed account of the events during the reign of Solomon and all the succeeding kings of Judah and Israel.
-The books of 1st an 2nd Kings covers a period of 400 years.—

 LESSON: Learn from your ancestors mistakes.